cp2mkc0c023760he/2024-Final-Project/README.md

 * Backtesting, pipeline alignment and custom metrics help to compare model results
 * For the symbols chosen our LSTM model performs better than the Transformer:
   * They could predict a few symbols pairs (5/18): EUR ( AUD|NOK|NZD|HKD|USD )
-    * 50 % < test accuracy (direction) < 76 %
+    * Test accuracy (direction): between 50 % and 71 %
-    * 50 % < cross validation accuracy (direction)
+    * Cross validation accuracy (direction): greater than 50 %
 * Our models:
   * Seem to detect different patterns (different best predicted symbols)
   * Require more testing on other symbols to evaluate its performance

 * Creating a dataset is a complex task (missing data, holidays, timezones, etc..)
 * LSTM performs better with only one hidden layer → vanishing/exploding  gradient
-* Missing feature engineering step - since financial data has a lot of indicators we might leverage it.
+* Feature engineering, since financial data is complex, needs to be researched
-* Classical ML algorithms might perform better → initial results of +60% accuracy in test with XGboost and little feature engineering → require less GPU resources (cheaper to train)
+* Classical ML algorithms (improved with XGBoost) might perform better
+  * Initial results of +60% accuracy in test with XGboost and little feature engineering, plus it require less GPU resources (cheaper to train)
-* Simple operations (e.g. backtesting) become complex and need to be optimized when dealing with a huge dataset.
+* Any operation become CPU/GPU intensive when dealing with huge datasets and must be optimized
-* Working with git earlier to showcase progress and standardize steps.
+* Working with git earlier to showcase progress and standardize steps

 ## References